nuxt-community/nuxtent-module/docs/content/Introduction.md

 title: Introduction
 ---

-Nuxtent is to make using Nuxt for content heavy sites as easy as using Jekyll, Hugo, or any other static site generator.
+The goal Nuxtent is to make using Nuxt for content heavy sites as easy as using Jekyll, Hugo, or any other static site generator.

 It does in two main ways: